ryanzidago/ariviv/README.md

 # ariviv

-Ariviv is an application built with Kotlin, Ktor & GraphQL.
+ariviv is an application built with Kotlin, Ktor & GraphQL.
 The data is stored in-memory, without the use of a database.

 ## Starting the application